top of page

 • Day 0.
 Arrival in Longyearbyen and transport to hotel on your own.
 NOTE: This is one day before the travel arrangement begins, to be sure not to miss the ship’s departure.
 We will organize and offer a guided tour in Longyearbyen’s surroundings in the evening or early in the morning the next day, for those who want, for an additional price.

 • Day 1.
 Pick-up at the respective hotel in time for check-out, transport of the luggage to the ship and then free time in Longyearbyen until it is time for the ship’s departure, after 4 p.m.
-Then we sail out of Adventfjorden, and via Isfjorden we probably head north, if we didn’t have better indications to reach polar bears on the eastern side via the southern route.
+Then we sail out of Adventfjorden, and via Isfjorden we head north to the pack ice to search for our first polar bears of the trip.
 Welcome dinner on board.

-• Day 2-8.
-Crusing, with a schedule updated daily if necessary.
+• Day 2-10.
+Cruising, with a schedule updated daily if necessary.
 We fully adapt to current and upcoming weather, ice conditions and wildlife sighting reports.
 We will most likely cruise north of Svalbard and the northeast.
 In addition to polar bears, we also hope to meet walruses, whales and seals.
 So this year the walrus colonies are bigger.
 Photography as long as there is good light, both late evenings and early mornings.
-Sunrise between 06.40 and 07.40 and sunset between 17.40 and 18.40.
-Good to have time during the dark part of the day to sort photos, attend lectures and photo shows and also manage to sleep!
+During the summer the sun doesn't set.
+This means that wildlife sightings might occur at any time of the day or night.

 We offer the possibility to extend the tour with a day or two.
 During these extra days we will photograph arctic fox, rock ptarmigan and reindeer in the surroundings of Longyearbyen.
 Details on this will be given when the booking is made.